Y-Akihiro/Dispersion-Compensation-Unit/README.md

 ## Software & Packages

-The following software and packages were used for the analysis:
+The following software and packages were used for design and analysis:
+* Autodesk Inventor 2017 and 2021
+	* Used to design the compensation unit base plate and make a 3D model of the compensation unit.
 * MATLAB 2020a
-	* Used to analyze the original .csv file
+	* Used to analyze the original .csv file.
 * Python 3.7
 	* Packages: numpy, scipy, matplotlib
 	* Used to analyze data (fitting) and make plots.